Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Evaluation

 \subsubsection{Conventional Baseline}

-{The learning baselines replace the agentic controller with standard deep RL xApps deployed at the Near\textendash RT RIC, which is a Deep Q-Learning (DQL) agent that maps a compact state vector to discrete actions (scale-up, scale-down, or no-op).
-The agent is trained offline using trace- or twin-driven episodes and then frozen for online evaluation, operating as monolithic black-box controllers without explicit skill planning, structured memory, or self-management gating.}
+The learning baseline replaces the agentic controller with a standard deep RL xApp at the Near--RT RIC: a Deep Q-Learning (DQL) agent that maps a compact state vector to discrete actions (scale-up, scale-down, or no-op), trained offline on trace- or twin-driven episodes and frozen for online evaluation as a monolithic black-box controller without skill planning, structured memory, or self-management gating.

-Figure~\ref{fig:agentic-stacked-metrics} summarizes the five key KPIs for all variants using a stacked bar plot.
-For each metric $k$ (SLA violation, $p99$ latency, E2 bytes per second, number of actions, and energy) and each variant $v$, we first interpret the metric as a cost (larger is worse) and apply a per-metric min--max normalization
+Figure~\ref{fig:agentic-stacked-metrics} summarizes five KPIs across all variants: \emph{SLA violation} (fraction of episodes in which any slice fails its throughput/latency target), \emph{$p99$ latency} (99th-percentile end-to-end packet latency per episode), \emph{E2 bytes per second} (average E2 message volume between Near-RT RIC and DU/CU), \emph{number of actions} (skill invocations per episode), and \emph{energy} (aggregate radio and compute consumption).
+For each metric $k$ and variant $v$, we interpret the metric as a cost (larger is worse) and apply a per-metric min--max normalization:

-so that the best variant on metric $k$ has $\tilde{m}_{v,k}=0$ and the worst has $\tilde{m}_{v,k}=1$.
-Each bar in the figure is then the stack of $\tilde{m}_{v,k}$ across the five metrics for a given variant, which makes the relative contribution of each cost dimension visually comparable.